cloudquery/cloudquery/plugins/source/azure/README.md

 ## Azure Plugin

-The CloudQuery Azure provider pulls configuration out of Azure resources, normalizes them and stores them in any of the supported CloudQuery destination plugins.
+The CloudQuery Azure source plugin pulls configuration out of Azure resources, normalizes them and stores them in any of the supported CloudQuery destinations.

 ### Install